maethor/avatar-generator/README.md

 # Avatar Generator

 Generates default avatars from a given string (such as username).
-This is mainly for an usage in web apps, but you can olso use it to populate LDAP "jpegPhoto" field, for instance.
+This is mainly for an usage in web apps, but you can also use it to populate LDAP "jpegPhoto" field, for instance.

-This is largely inspired by [Richard O'Dwyer's randomavatar](https://github.com/richardasaurus/randomavatar).

 ![](examples/photo3.png "")
 ![](examples/photo2.png "")